 Nobody wants their network to perform at anything less than peak level.
 However, networks aren’t cut and dry; a lot of factors can affect network performance – for better or for worse.
 A network performance monitor (NPM) shows you all the performance information on your network so you can see how it’s doing at all times.
-It can also help you discover, diagnose, and respond to any problems that occur.
+It can also help you discover, diagnose, and respond to any network performance problems that occur.

 Sometimes, though, the problem can’t be solved with the simple click of a button.
-Some performance issues are the result of complex actions that require much more tinkering to solve.
+Some network performance problems are the result of complex actions that require much more tinkering to solve.
 These problems can cause serious damage to your network’s performance levels.
 Thankfully, with the proper care and attention, you can avoid them.
 We’ve listed 5 common issues that can negatively affect network performance – and how to prevent them.

 Too many devices

 Your network’s performance doesn’t just depend on your network hardware functioning properly.
 Often, performance issues are often the result of external devices connecting to your network.
 Most network support a large amount of devices to adapt to the number of potential users.
 However, it isn’t necessarily a good idea to get as close to max capacity as possible.
 The more devices on a network, the less bandwidth is available.
 Less bandwidth means slower data transfer rates, which means a slower network.